-Bullying reports can be made by completing an Incident Reporting Form1, emailing reportbullying@oldcolony. us, calling the principal at (508) 763-8011, extension 118, or the dean of students at extension 125, leaving a voice mail at extension 211 or mailing a note to the Superintendent-Director, principal or dean of students.
+Bullying reports can be made by completing an Incident Reporting Form, emailing reportbullying@old-colony.us, calling the Principal at (508) 763-8011, extension 118, or the Dean of Students at extension 125, or mailing a note to the Superintendent-Director, Principal or Dean of Students.

 Use of an Incident Reporting Form is not required as a condition of making a report.
 Staff members can report an incident on a District Discipline Form or an Incident Reporting Form.
-The Old Colony Regional Vocational Technical High School District will: 1) include a copy of the Incident Reporting Form in the beginning of the year packets for students and parents or guardians; 2) make it available in the school's main office, the counseling office, the school nurse's office, and other locations determined by the principal or dean of students; and 3) post it on the Old Colony website.
+The Old Colony Regional Vocational Technical High School District will: 1) include a copy of the Incident Reporting Form in the beginning of the year packets for students and parents or guardians; 2) make it available in the school's main office, the counseling office, the school nurse's office, and other locations determined by the Principal or Dean of Students; and 3) post it on the Old Colony website.
 The Incident Reporting Form will be made available in the most prevalent language(s) of origin of students and parents or guardians.

 At the beginning of each school year, the Old Colony Regional Vocational Technical High School District will provide the school community, including but not limited to, educators, administrators, school nurses, cafeteria workers, custodians, bus drivers, athletic coaches, advisors to extracurricular activities, paraprofessionals, students, and parents or guardians, with written notice of its policies for reporting acts of bullying and retaliation.
-1See Appendix A for Old Colony's Incident Reporting Form.

-A description of the reporting procedures and resources, including the name and contact information of the principal and dean of students, and the superintendent or designee when the principal or the assistant principal is the alleged aggressor, will be incorporated in student and staff handbooks, on the Old Colony website, and in information made available to parents or guardians.
+A description of the reporting procedures and resources, including the name and contact information of the Principal and Dean of Students, and the Superintendent or designee when the Principal or the another Administrator is the alleged aggressor, will be incorporated in student and staff handbooks, on the Old Colony website, and in information made available to parents or guardians.